-- Check the link How to Get a Job in Product Based Companies? to deal with in-depth technical coding question, what approach and tips you should follow during the interview.
+- Check the link How to Get a Job in Product Based Companies? to deal with in-depth technical coding questions, what approach, and tips you should follow during the interview.

-- Check the amazon site Software Development Topics to go through all the topics for technical rounds.
+- Check the Amazon site “https://www.amazon.jobs/en/landing_pages/p-software-development-topics” to go through all the topics for technical rounds.

-- Ask all the clarifying questions, think about the Brute Force approach, optimize the solution and then write down the code.
-This is the simple step we recommend you to follow to solve the coding question.
+- Ask all the clarifying questions, think about the Brute Force approach, optimize the solution, and then write down the code.
+This is the simple step we recommend you follow to solve the coding question.

 - You need to be comfortable with projects you have done in your past experience or during your internship.
 The interviewer will throw questions from there so make sure you have complete knowledge and detail about your project to explain it to the interviewer.

-- System design questions are an open-ended conversation and this round is mostly conducted with an experienced candidate where they test your overall ability to design and scale technically based systems.
+- System design questions are an open-ended conversation and this round is mostly conducted with an experienced candidate who tests your overall ability to design and scale technically based systems.

-- Check the link System Design Interview Questions, System Design Interview Preparation and also check GeeksforGeeks
+- Check the link System Design Tutorial, and System Design – Course.

-- Have a solid grasp on various database technologies, how they scale, and how they compare, knowledge of frameworks and different technologies helps a lot in system design round.
+- Having a solid grasp on various database technologies, how they scale, and how they compare, knowledge of frameworks, and different technologies helps a lot in the system design round.

-- Amazon have a specific flavor of involving more of a web-based component in system design round.
+- Amazon has a specific flavor of involving more of a web-based component in the system design round.

-- On a Glassdoor data set designing an e-commerce store or URL shortner service popped out frequently.
+- On a Glassdoor data set designing an e-commerce store or URL shortener service popped out frequently.

-- Bar Raiser Round: As we have already mentioned about the Bar raiser round in Amazon where a candidate is assessed on skills and cultural fit with amazon’s customer-centric and innovative principles.
+As we have already mentioned about the Bar Raiser round in Amazon where a candidate is assessed on skills and cultural fit with Amazon’s customer-centric and innovative principles.
 Bar raisers are specially trained for this.
 Below is the point you need to keep in mind for this round…

 - Amazon cares a lot about the Leadership Principle that we have already talked about.
 You should have stories for each principle.
 Expect the interviewers to probe into these questions.